jakub-g/webview-bug-onPageFinished-sometimes-not-called/README.md

     10-12 15:38:27.721 31408-31408/org.example.webviewcallbacktest D/WebViewTest: onProgressChanged: 10
     10-12 15:38:27.721 31408-31408/org.example.webviewcallbacktest D/WebViewTest: onProgressChanged: 10

-The bug is reproducible both for debuggable and non-debuggable app / WebView.
+The bug is reproducible both for debuggable and non-debuggable app / WebView;
+when connected to WiFi or in airplane mode.

 When app and WebView are made debuggable, when the bug is reproduced, the page does not appear on the list of debug targets of `chrome://inspect/#devices` page.